-- Cross-adduction (ie reach over front of opposite shoulder) often worsens pain, and further passive cross-adduction by the examiner may aggravate this.
+- Cross-adduction (ie reach over front of opposite shoulder) often worsens pain; further passive cross-adduction by the examiner may aggravate this.

 - Reduced range of movement is rare unless there is a prolonged period of arthritis.

-- Bursitis (especially in cases of OA and osteolysis)
+- Rotator cuff disorders (especially in cases of OA and osteolysis).